April 10, 2016

 Moreover, reducing paper money and coins has positive environmental impacts.
 The production of cash consumes resources and generates emissions.
 So, there are even positive effects here.

 What would change, however, is the culture of gifting money.
-The way monetary gifts are given could transform.
 But I believe there would still be plenty of alternatives, such as digital gift cards.

 Closing Words